primer/css/docs/content/utilities/layout.md

     <h3>Title</h3>
     <p>Richard McClintock, a Latin scholar from Hampden-Sydney College, is credited with discovering the source behind the ubiquitous filler text.
 In seeing a sample of lorem ipsum, his interest was piqued by consectetur—a genuine, albeit rare, Latin word.
 Consulting a Latin dictionary led McClintock to a passage from De Finibus Bonorum et Malorum (“On the Extremes of Good and Evil”), a first-century B.C. text from the Roman philosopher Cicero.</p>
   </main>
-  <footer class="border position-sticky bottom-0 color-bg-secondary p-3">Sticky footer 2</footer>
+  <footer class="border position-sticky bottom-0 color-bg-subtle p-3">Sticky footer 2</footer>
 </section>

 <style>.frame-example { max-width: 300px; height: 300px; }</style>